Note: information in this Chapter is applicable only to the Enterprise Edition of Excelsior JET.

 The JetPackII graphical tool helps you create the project for packaging.
 The project file has the extension .jpn and can be used in automated builds with the command

-Note: If you modify the RCP application, for example, add/remove some plugins, you do not need to create new projects nor edit the existing ones.
-When compiling the application, all changes will be automatically recognized and processed with the default settings.
+Note: If you remove/modify the Web applications located in the Tomcat directory or deploy a new application, you do not need to create new projects nor edit the existing ones.
+When compiling Tomcat, all changes will be automatically recognized and processed with the default settings.
 You open the projects with the JET graphical tools only if you need to change their settings.

-The rest of this chapter contains a detailed description of how to use Excelsior JET for Eclipse RCP applications.
+The rest of this chapter contains a detailed description of how to use Excelsior JET for Tomcat Web applications.

-To create a new project for compiling an RCP application, start the JET Control Panel and click Eclipse RCP Application on the Welcome Screen.
+To create a new project for compiling Tomcat Web application(s), start the JET Control Panel and click Tomcat Web application on the Welcome Screen.
 The Start page will be displayed.

 At this point you may go directly to the page Finish (see Step 7.
-Building the executable) and compile the RCP application.
-It is recommended, however, to proceed to the next step and run the application in a special test mode using the JET Runtime.
+Building the executable) and compile Tomcat along with the Web applications.
+It is recommended, however, to proceed to the next step and run the application in a special test mode using the JET Runtime as described in section Step 2.
+Test Run for Web applications.

-Note: Test Run for large RCP applications may take a while, in particular, the application may start much longer than usual.
-That is expected behavior because the JET Runtime not only executes the application but also profiles it, which is useful for subsequent optimization.
+Note: During Test Run, the initial response time of a large Web application may be lower than usual.
+That is expected behavior because the JET Runtime not only executes the applications but also profiles them, which is useful for subsequent optimization.
 For more details, see Step 2: Performing a test run.

-If, for some reasons, you want to keep certain OSGi bundles in bytecode form, adjust the settings in the respective grid rows as follows: select "auto-detect" in the Optimize column and "not required" in the Protect column.
-Such non-compiled bundles will be handled by the JIT compiler that comes with the JET Runtime.
+If, for some reasons, you want to keep certain applications in bytecode form, adjust the settings in the respective grid rows as follows: select "auto-detect" in the Optimize column and "not required" in the Protect column.
+Such non-compiled jars will be handled by the JIT compiler that comes with the JET Runtime.

 Other controls available on this page are described in section Step 3: Selecting a compilation mode.